openSUSE/news-o-o/_posts/2008-05-23-people-of-opensuse-klaus-kampf.markdown

 #### Please introduce yourself!

-I am Klaus Kämpf and I work for Novell as an Architect for Systems Management.
+I am Klaus KÃ¤mpf and I work for Novell as an Architect for Systems Management.
 I spend 1/3 of my time looking into (new) technology, 1/3 looking into current products and 1/3 into integration challenges in the area of systems management.

 I was born in the lower Rhine area before man landed on the moon.
 Since I joined SUSE, I usually celebrate my birthday together with AJ.